Statistical models for the dynamics of heavy particles in turbulence: CAUSTICS AND RELATIVE VELOCITIES

 Some authors write $\mathscr{R}({\st})\!=\!\tfrac{1}{2} g(2a) \langle |V_R| \rangle_{R=2a}$ \citep{hammond2021particle}, in terms of the average $\langle \cdot \rangle_{R=2a}$ conditioned on the particle separation at contact.
 This does not mean that spatial clustering and relative velocities contribute in a multiplicative fashion, because $\langle |V_R|\rangle_{R=2a}$ equals $m_1(2a)/m_0(2a)=m_1(2a)/[(2a)^2g(2a)]$, so the factor $g(2a)$ cancels out, see Fig.~9(d)--(f) in \citep{nair2022effect}.
 Equation~\ref{eq:moments} shows that the collision rate for identical particles depends on these two effects additively.
 Particle-size differences increase the collision rate between small particles because they increase their relative velocity at separations smaller than $R_\theta$, where $S_2(R)$ approaches a constant (Section \ref{sec:rvm}). \citet{pan2014turbulence_c} discuss in detail how size dispersion competes with particle inertia in determining~$\mathscr{R}$.

-\begin{marginnote}[] \entry{Hydrodynamic interactions}{for two nearby particles, the presence of the second particle changes the fluid velocity seen by the first one, causing them to interact.} \end{marginnote} \begin{marginnote}[] \entry{Collision efficiency}{accounts for the effect of hydrodynamic interactions on the collision rate} \end{marginnote} The models described above neglect hydrodynamic interactions, which make it harder for the particles to approach (and to separate).
+The models described above neglect hydrodynamic interactions, which make it harder for the particles to approach (and to separate).
 In order to determine whether the particles collide or not, one must also account for the fact that hydrodynamics breaks down when the distance between the particle surfaces is smaller than the mean-free path of the fluid \citep{sundararajakumar1996noncontinuum}.
 For water droplets in air, this changes the interplay between $\mathscr{R}({\st})$ and $\mathscr{R}_g$, and reduce the overall collision rate \citep{dhanasekaran2021collision}.

 Hydrodynamic interactions can be incorporated in independent-particle models in \bmc{a} heuristic fashion, by writing the collision rate as $e_{\rm c}\, \mathscr{R}({\st})$ \citep{pinsky1999collisions,pinsky2007collisions,devenish2012droplet,pumir2016collision}, where $e_{\rm c}$ is a collision efficiency intended to account for hydrodynamic interactions. \citet{klett1973theoretical} realised that the collision efficiency of similar-sized settling droplets depends strongly on $\re_p$, simply because identical droplets do not even approach each other for $\rep=0$. \citet{klett1973theoretical} and later studies \citep{pinsky2007collisions,wang2008turbulent} accounted for hydrodynamic interactions by perturbation theory in $a/R$.
 This describes the droplet dynamics at separations of the order of several droplet radii \citep{magnusson2021collisions}, but it does not allow to compute the collision efficiency reliably.
 Studies resolving close droplet approaches were performed only for $\st=0$~\citep{dhanasekaran2021collision,dubey2022bifurcations}.
 In summary, it is not understood how the collision efficiency depends on $\re_p$, $\st$, and $\sv$.